aneveux/dotfiles/README.md

 Nothing fancy in there...
 Just the dotfiles I'm using as well as some information/scripts about my installation.
 In case it helps anyone I'm really glad you found some information here :)

+## Making it yours?

+In case you'd like to use that repository for setting up your environment, you can simply fork it.
+No problem for me.

+**Do not forget to change values in the `me` file though, since they contain information related to me :)**

+I know I could just retain that `me` file for myself, but at least it can be used as kind of an example on how I use it.

 ## Howto?

 I'm relying on [dotbot](https://github.com/anishathalye/dotbot), a simple and really good tool allowing to easily provision and update my dotfiles, as well as running a couple shell commands to provision some basic stuff on my workstation.